Main / Books / Long Bright River

 By Liz Moore

-Book review and synopsis for Long Bright River by Liz Moore, an intimate family drama about substance abuse wrapped up in a mystery-thriller package.
+Book review, full book summary and synopsis for Long Bright River by Liz Moore, an intimate family drama about substance abuse wrapped up in a mystery-thriller package.

 Synopsis